Bayesian estimation of nonlinear Hawkes process: Introduction

-where $\mathcal{G}_{t^-}$ is the history of the process up to time $t$.
-In the nonlinear Hawkes model, the intensity has the following form:

-In the previous expression, the parameter $\nu_k > 0$ denotes the \textit{background} - or \textit{spontaneous} - rate of events, and models exogeneous influences.
-The endogenous effects on the process are parametrized by \textit{interaction functions} $(h_{lk})_{l,k=1}^K$ - or \emph{triggering kernels}.
-More precisely, for $(k,l) \in [K]^2$, $h_{lk}$ models the influence of component $N^l$ onto component $N^k$.
-It can be decomposed into an \emph{excitating} contribution $h_{lk}^+ = \max(h_{lk},0)$ and an \emph{inhibiting} contribution $h_{lk}^- = \max(-h_{lk},0)$.
-Finally, the \textit{link} or \emph{activation function} $\phi_k: \mathbb{R}\to \mathbb{R}^+$ ensures that the intensity is a non-negative process, and is generally chosen to be non-decreasing.
+In \eqref{def:NLintensity}, the parameter $\nu_k > 0$ denotes the \textit{background} - or \textit{spontaneous} - rate of events, and models exogeneous influences.
+The endogenous effects on the process are parametrised by \textit{interaction functions} $(h_{lk})_{l,k=1}^K$ - or \emph{triggering kernels}.
+More precisely, for $(l,k) \in [K]^2$, the function $h_{lk}: \R \to \R$ models the influence of component $N^l$ onto component $N^k$.
+It can be decomposed into an \emph{excitating} contribution ($h_{lk}^+ = \max(h_{lk},0)$) and an \emph{inhibiting} contribution ($h_{lk}^- = \max(-h_{lk},0)$).
+Finally, the \textit{link} or \emph{activation function} $\phi_k: \mathbb{R}\to \mathbb{R}^+$ ensures that the intensity is a non-negative process, and is generally chosen to be monotone non-decreasing.
 If all the interaction functions $h_{lk}$ are non-negative and all the link functions equal the identity functions, \eqref{def:NLintensity} corresponds to the linear Hawkes model.

-From \eqref{def:NLintensity}, we note that the probability of events at some location can depend on the global history of the process, i.e. the events that have happened at all other locations.
-As defined in \cite{eichler2016graphical}, a Granger-\emph{causal} relationship between two components of the Hawkes process corresponds to a non-null interaction function.
-In other words we can define the \emph{connectivity} graph via the adjacency (or infectivity) matrix $\delta$ with entries $\delta_{lk}=1$ if the function $h_{lk}$ in \eqref{def:NLintensity} is non null and $\delta_{lk}=0$ otherwise.
+The dependence on past events in the intensity \eqref{def:NLintensity} leads to a notion of \emph{causality}.
+For Hawkes processes, a Granger-causal relationship between two components of the process corresponds to a non-null interaction function \cite{eichler2016graphical}.
+We can define the \emph{connectivity graph} parameter $\delta \in \{0,1\}^{K^2}$ such that for each $(l,k)$, $\delta_{lk}=1$ if the function $h_{lk}$ in \eqref{def:NLintensity} is non null and $\delta_{lk}=0$ otherwise. \ds{We note that this parameter is redundant with $(h_{lk})_{l,k=1}^K$.}